fabiano182/fabiano182/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <!-- <img width="50%" height=50% align="right" alt="Github" src="https://i.pinimg.com/736x/82/93/9a/82939a6efd0f8652ef311ed84363b3fa.jpg" /> -->

-- 🌱 I’m currently learning Java and Golang;
+- I’m currently learning Golang;
 - I've always been fascinated with programming, trying to learn as much as possible considering myself :spades: jack of all trades;
-- ⚡️ I have a degree in teleco engineering;
+- I have a degree in 📡 Teleco Engineering 📡;
 - My interests are Linux, Embedded Systems and Docker;
 - Love my dog, Rock and Freedom;
 - 💬 Ask me about anything, I am happy to help.